The Internet Ain’t Cheap. Here’s How to Save on That Monthly Bill

 How to Lower Your Internet Bill

-Honestly, I felt defeated when I heard the innocent representative give me those price points.
+Honestly, I felt defeated when I heard those price points.

-Ah, this sounds less stressful.
-Also, at this point, I’ve spent half my life on hold with my internet provider, and I’m so over it.
+At this point, I’ve spent half my life on hold with my internet provider, and I’m over it.

-That’s why I’m going to follow my fellow Penny Hoarder’s lead and try using Trim.
-It’s a little bot that lives in Facebook Messenger or your text messages, and it’ll negotiate your cable or internet bills down for you.
+That’s why I’m using Trim, a little bot that’ll negotiate your cable or internet bills down for you.

 It works with Comcast, Time Warner, Charter and other providers.